treyhunner/treyhunner.github.com/source/_posts/2025-05-01-how-to-give-a-great-pycon-tutorial.markdown

 QR codes can also help, but be sure to share the *actual* URL as some may not be able to scan QR codes.

-## Engage students in attempted information retrieval
+## Engage attendees in attempted information retrieval 🧠

 Have you ever heard the phrase "in one ear and the other"?
 That's how lectures usually work.